jhjourdan/statmemprof-emacs/README.md

 After sturgeon-connect you might be asked for a path for the sturgeon-connector command, which will be inside the ```.opam/{ocaml-version}/bin``` directory.

 After which you will be asked for a socket, which you can find inside the ```/tmp/sturgeon.1000/{your_process}memprof.{pid}.sturgeon```

+For an example usage, you can also have a look here: http://tezos.gitlab.io/mainnet/developer/profiling.html?highlight=statmemprof#memory-profiling-the-ocaml-heap